 And then the next mission?
 You're catapulted off your aircraft carrier for the last time as it starts to sink (complete with a cut scene where the surviving crew salutes the sinking carrier, complete with inspiring music), are allowed to finally use your full selection of aircraft (instead of just the naval aircraft such as the F/A-18 family) thanks to a last-minute retrofit of your aircraft's nose gear to mate with the catapult after the carrier kill, and then just have about every squadron on both sides of the war join you for the final mission to save the world.

 The cutscene of the last mission is pretty inspiring.
 The planes sent to intercept you?
 They form up with you instead.
 More planes appear?
 They're coming to join you.
 From both Osea and Yuktobonia, from every theatre of the war, they rally around YOU.
+During this scene they all join in sing the anti war song and one of them is an AWACS named Sky Eye.

 The look on her face cements that moment, because you KNOW you don't want to mess with her.